igoritos22/unsafe-aws-sg-detector/README.md

 ```json
 {($.eventName = AuthorizeSecurityGroupIngress) || ($.eventName = AuthorizeSecurityGroupEgress) || ($.eventName = RevokeSecurityGroupIngress) || ($.eventName = RevokeSecurityGroupEgress) || ($.eventName = CreateSecurityGroup) || ($.eventName = DeleteSecurityGroup)}
 ```

+## Pre requirements
+To perform this function in your environment you need:

+  * An S3 bucket to store cloudtraiil logs.
+  * Cloudtrail enabled in your region/enviroment.
+  * Cloudwatch log group to recive cloudtrail events.

 ## Make changes in lambda function
 To change anything in fuction lambda you need change the main.go file.
 After changes you need also build the new zip package to upload in function lambda.
 The commando to setup the .zip package is: